 about our project

 Our first group started on January 2023 with a group of 12 young people.
-So far, some of our young people have moved into their own homes with a few more moving very soon!
+So far, some of our young people have moved into their own homes all over the county, with a few more moving very soon!

 We have a new cohort roughly every 6 months.
-If you're interested, let your social worker know.
+If you're interested, let your social worker or a trusted adult know.

 How will it help our young people?